Mika83AC/ad-hoc-json-filter/README.md

 # ad-hoc-json-filter
-Filtering json data with variable filter conditions at runtime
+Filtering JSON data with variable filter conditions at runtime

 ## Why?
-Filtering json in JS is simple.
+Filtering JSON in JS is simple.
 At least when you know the filter conditions at dev time.

 But when it comes to runtime (for example if you offered variable filter inputs to your users), the filter conditions (except the values itself) can't be changed as the code can't change at runtime.